Everyone is invited to participate!

 If a tiebreaker is required for any places, the longest reverse run of hit targets by the athletes will be used.
 The longest reverse run score will start from the last (100th) target and count backwards until a missed target is reached to determine the tiebreaker score (indicated in yellow on the second 50-target Session example trap scoresheet below).

 If there is a tie after the longest run is totaled, then a tie for that place is declared.
-Coaches MUST submit reverse run scores for ALL student athletes when submitting scores.
+Coaches MUST submit reverse run scores for ALL student athletes in EACH 50-target Session when submitting scores.

 Sample Session 2 scoresheet:

 The top five student athlete scores from a team will be used to determine the overall team score.
-Depending on the number of registered athletes, Novice and Junior Varsity, teams may be added to the team competition.
 No squadding is required.

 Team Competition Tiebreaker